dreramirez91/FurEverHome/journals/KallenKristian_Allen.md

+07/17/23
+During lecture this morning, we fixed our flake8 errors and frontend errors.
+Today, we will be focusing on each writing our unit tests.
+No blockers.

 07/14/23
 Yesterday, we finished our list dog page and create dog form.
 Today, we will be focusing on our mydogs page and depending on time, maybe begin testing.